 Areas where we regularly assist our family-owned and closely-held bank clients include:

 - Strategic Planning.
 Facilitating strategic planning discussions for boards of directors, executive management teams and family or closely-held shareholder groups.

 - Ownership Structure.
 Structuring ownership to maximize shareholder returns and facilitate intergenerational transfers.

 - Shareholder Liquidity.
-Developing shareholder liquidity strategies.
+Developing shareholder liquidity and cash flow strategies.

 - Regulatory.
 Advising on federal and state banking laws and regulations, including change in control filings and insider activities.

 - Mergers & Acquisitions.
 Advising on and executing mergers and acquisitions.

 - Executive Compensation.
 Consulting on management compensation and benefits.